CultOfDionysus/nmap-grepper/README.md

 ## Top Tips

 ### Search Limiting
-If you want to limit the search to the exact contents of field, for example you want to search for the whole IP address "192.168.33.14" but you don't want grep to also match "192.168.33.14*". then include the tab delimiter in your grep command, eg:
+If you want to limit the search to the exact contents of a field, for example you want to search for the whole IP address "192.168.33.14" but you don't want grep to also match "192.168.33.14*". then include the tab delimiter in your grep command, eg:

 ```cat *gnmap | ./nmap-grepper.pl|cut -f1,3,5,6|grep -i 192.168.33.14$'\t' |sort -u```